 ‘The opposite of love is not hate – it is fear.
 Fear always tries to get in the way of love.
-“Poems about Love & Fear” is like a nice breeze on a hot summer day or a warm blanket on a frigid winter night.
+“Love, Don’t Fear” is like a nice breeze on a hot summer day or a warm blanket on a frigid winter night.

 I would recommend this book to anyone who has been or is going through turbulence – not only in romantic affairs like marriage for instance, but also in friendships, family connections and others… It is a book for someone who feels challenged by their relationship and can’t find the words to express how they feel.
 You will discover your own truth in the emotions of these poems.
 Your truth may be different than mine, but I believe you will find yourself in them.

 This book is powerful, yet it is simple.
 You might appreciate it even if you’re not a huge fan of poetry since it tends to be complicated.
-When I started reading “Poems about Love & Fear” I wanted to read the whole book.
+When I started reading “Love.
+Don’t Fear” I wanted to read the whole book.
 This is significant because I often start a book, but then leave it unfinished if it’s unable to hold my attention.
 Structurally, this book is just the right length and its stories flow nicely.